ramonawalls/data_commons_fair/example_directives_delete.rst

           Enter **30**

-    2. Continue with next step1
+    2. Continue with next step...